plantuml/plantuml-stdlib/stdlib/material0.0.1/README.md

 origin:
 ---

-Information about the `material` Standard Library.
+Information about the `material0.0.1` Standard Library.